This page has information on travelling to Poland.

 UK Emergency Travel Documents

-UK Emergency Travel Documents are accepted for entry, airside transit and exit from Poland.
+You can use a UK Emergency Travel Document to enter, airside transit and exit from Poland.